citizenfish/servalan_2020/README.md

 # Servalan GPX Route Editor

-I've been tinkering around with maps and routes for years and thought it was high time I ahd a go at writing my own routing package.
+I've been tinkering around with maps and routes for years and thought it was high time I had a go at writing my own route creation package.

 This is an experiment in QtQuick/QML to see what is possible.
 This is by no means a production ready package, simply a few tinkerings